JerryWu-code/VideoLearningHub/README.md

 - **Navigation & Usability**:
   - All links and buttons are functional, with no broken URLs.
   - Form validations are implemented where applicable.

 ---

-### Novel Features
-- **Trending Field Cards**:
-  - AI-driven content highlights popular topics dynamically, engaging users with relevant trends.
-- **Filtered Search Results**:
-  - Dynamically suggests relevant search results as users type into the search bar.
-  - Leverages AI algorithms to predict and display the most likely matches in real-time, enhancing search efficiency and user experience.
-- **VideoPlayer Assistant**:
-  - A real-time chatbot assistant integrated into the video player to provide immediate help.
-- **Dynamic API Integration**:
-  - Cards in PlayGrid and search suggestions are dynamically updated based on backend API responses.

----